 "We clearly needed a tool," Nigel said.

-Masterworks was especially lean and flat in the early days, so they needed something simple, nimble, and easy to implement.
+Masterworks was incredibly lean and flat in the early days, so they needed something simple, nimble, and easy to implement.

-Overall, Nigel was using Cube within 2 weeks of signing up.
+Overall, Nigel was using Cube within two weeks of signing up.

 Cube's single source of truth and API integrations connected Nigel's accounting data with Excel

-This lets Nigel circumvent the rigid canned reports that Quickbooks provided.
-Nigel can now pull transaction-level Quickbooks data into Excel and format it how he needs to in order to marry it up with his models.
+Cube's mapping let Nigel circumvent the rigid canned reports from QuickBooks.
+Nigel can now pull transaction-level QuickBooks data into Excel and format it how he needs to marry it up with his models.

 Cube's templates allow Masterworks to be one of the most active SEC filers (with minimal stress)

-The biggest time-saver for Nigel has got to be the automation that Cube brings to his reporting process.
+The most significant time-saver for Nigel has got to be the automation that Cube brings to his reporting process.

 Nigel can create a set of saved reports, templates, and analyses with Cube.
-In other words, Nigel can now quickly refresh all of his Quickbooks data across all of his entities with one click.
+In other words, with one click, Nigel can now quickly refresh all of his QuickBooks data across all of his entities.

 Nigel also has everything named and organized to his preference.
 He doesn't have to export and re-configure the data whenever he wants to produce a report.

-This means that Nigel's entire compliance process takes hours instead of weeks.
+Nigel's entire compliance process now takes hours instead of weeks.